Saint Anthony’s Offers Hospice Volunteer Training

 Hospice care allows the terminally ill person to live out their last days among the people and things they love as comfortable and pain free as possible.

-The family of a Hospice patient recently shared, “My father was never lonely after we admitted him to hospice.
-Between the volunteers, nurses, social worker and chaplain, he had company every day and sometimes several times a day.”
+“Our Hospice team is composed of the patient and their family, as well as an experienced group of supportive clinicians and volunteers,” Eyman says.
+A hospice medical director, supervisor, nurse, social worker, pastoral care director, certified nurse’s aides and volunteers ensure that the patient’s hospice care addresses the needs of the whole person and affords them the opportunity to die with dignity.

-OSF Saint Anthony’s Hospice offers two programs to help individuals in their final days.
-“The No One Dies Alone and our Buddy System allows us to match up volunteers with the family and/or patient, based on their individual preferences and desires to participate,” Mansfield says.
+Saint Anthony’s Hospice offers two programs to help individuals in their final days.
+“The No One Dies Alone and our Buddy System allows us to match up volunteers with the family and/or patient, based on their individual preferences and desires to participate,” she says.

 During the volunteer training sessions, volunteers will be trained in all aspects of hospice including confidentiality, spirituality, communication skills, understanding of diseases and conditions, pastoral care, and bereavement.